toolleeo/cli-apps/README.md

 * [Aewan](http://aewan.sourceforge.net/) - Aewan is a multi-layered ASCII graphics/animation editor.
 It produces stand-alone cat-able ASCII art files and an easy-to-parse format for integration into terminal applications.
 * [amber](https://github.com/dalance/amber) - Code search / replace tool.
 * [anew](https://github.com/tomnomnom/anew) - Tool for adding new lines to files, skipping duplicates.
+* [as-tree](https://github.com/jez/as-tree) - Print a list of paths as a tree of paths.
 * [brok](https://github.com/smallhadroncollider/brok) - Find broken links in text documents.
 * [ccat](https://github.com/jingweno/ccat) - A `cat` command with colorized output.
 * [choose](https://github.com/jagprog5/choose) - NCurses based token selector with a nice terminal user interface for selecting tokens.
 Selecting a line from the bash history is only one of its use cases.